Skip to main content

 Runs are how you execute Tasks.
 When you want a Scout to perform a specific action, you create a Run that tells the Scout which Task to execute and provides any necessary information.

-Important: Before running an extraction, your customer must have signed in and authorized Scouts via a Link.
-The Link allows Scouts to access and extract data on their behalf.
+Important: Before running a scrape, your customer must have signed in and authorized Scouts via a Link.
+The Link allows Scouts to access and scrape data on their behalf.

 What Are Runs?